riosengineer/Bicepify/bicep-examples/dependencies/README.md

 }
 ```

 For explicit dependencies, we can use the `dependsOn` property to describe explicitly which resources we want this deployment to depend on.
+You don't need to, and shouldn't add an implicit and explicit dependency in the same resource, it's a one or the other use case.

 In the case above, I don't want my Front Door deployment to start before the App service and App Plan have been deployed first, as I need them to exist for my origin backend in Front Door.